BlackHC/progress_bar/README.md

     pass
 ```

-The package will decide whether to use tqdm or not based on whether output is attached to a terminal or not.
+The package will decide whether to use tqdm or not based on whether output is attached to a terminal or not,
+or whether the cell is executed within a Jupyter Notebook or IPython terminal.

-You can use `blackhc.progress_bar.use_tqdm = True/False` to force it to use TQDM (or not).
+You can use `blackhc.progress_bar.use_tqdm = True/False` to force TQDM (or force disable it).

 ## Installation